JDeppe-FWJ/Hamburg-Dash/README.md

 ### 1 - Apache & Original Files
-Install the Apache Webserver by running `sudo apt install apache2` in a terminal.
+Install the Apache Webserver by running `sudo apt install apache2` in a terminal. \
-Then remove the 2 project folders to apche's folder (/var/www/html) and remove the default content.
+Then move the 2 project folders to apche's folder (/var/www/html) and remove the default content.
 The file structure should then look like this:

 ```
 |-- var